aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/document-properties/setting-scalecrop-and-linksuptodate-properties-of-built-in-document-properties/_index.md

 The possible values for this element are defined by the W3C XML Schema boolean datatype.

 ## **2) LinksUpToDate**
-This element indicates whether hyperlinks in a document are up-to-date.
+This element indicates whether hyperlinks in a document are up‑to‑date.
 Set this element to **TRUE** to indicate that hyperlinks are updated.
 Set this element to **FALSE** to indicate that hyperlinks are outdated.

 The possible values for this element are defined by the W3C XML Schema boolean datatype.